New Feed in Tariff Rates from April 2010 to March 2012

 - Solar PV Standalone 29.3p / kwh

 - Wind >1.5 – 15kW 26.7p / kwh

 - Wind >15 – 100kW 24.1p / kwh

 - Wind >100 – 500kW 18.8p / kwh

 - Wind >500kW – 1.5MW 9.4p / kwh

 - Wind >1.5MW – 5MW 4.5p / kwh

-Most tariffs are set for fixed rates for 20 years except for Micro CHP which is for 10 years and solar PV which are for 25 years.
+Most tariffs are set for fixed rates for 20 years except for Micro CHP, which is for ten years, and solar PV, which is for 25 years.
 The above rates are also linked to the retail price index and are guaranteed for installations up to and including 31st March 2012.
-After this date the feed in tariff rates will start to reduce.
+After this date, the feed-in tariff rates will start to reduce.